 This week I am joined by my good friend and fellow BA, Hans Eckman to discuss strategic thinking and strategy analysis.
 So many business analysts think this aspect of the role is above them and they aren’t in a position to have strategical input.
 Hans and I are here to prove that no matter what level of BA you are, that you can most certainly influence your project.

 A quick note regarding Episode 12: Unfortunately, I was presenting at a conference when this episode aired and missed getting to put in my 2 cents.
-Jacqueline carried the torch though and invited David Blackman to join her as they talked negotiation practices.
+Jacqueline invited David Blackman to join her as they talked negotiation practices.
 Check out the recording.

 Episode 13 | June 7, 2016 Business Analysis Podcast Transcript

 Kupe: Welcome everybody.
 This is our lucky episode number 13 of our #AskTheAnalyst podcast.
 Today I am taking Jacqueline’s position since she off working hard.
 And with me I have a guest – Hans Eckman.
 How are you Hans?

 Hans: I am doing great.
 Thanks Kupe.
 I appreciate you having me today.

 Kupe: Well let me get through some minor admin stuff.
 I want to thank our sponsors, B2T Training and of course Technology Expresso as you just heard in the promo and BDPA as well.
 We have some good things that we are talking about today.
 Today we are talking about strategy analysis or strategic thinking.
 What sparked this topic is that Jacqueline and I are doing a workshop for BDPA (Micro-Certification in Negotiation, Strategic, Analytical Thinking).
 They’re having a big conference in Atlanta in the middle of August, August 10-13.
 In last episode (that I couldn’t make), Jacqueline and David talked about negotiation…the first piece of our workshop.
 Today we will talk about strategic thinking and next show we will talk about analytical thinking.